aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/common/connected-endpoints.md

           mode: active
 ```

-## EVPN A/A ESI dual-attached server scenario
+## EVPN A/A ESI dual-attached endpoint scenario

 To help provide consistency when configuring EVPN A/A ESI values, arista.avd provides an abstraction in the form of a `short_esi` key.
 `short_esi` is an abbreviated 3 octets value to encode [Ethernet Segment ID](https://tools.ietf.org/html/rfc7432#section-8.3.1) and LACP ID.